Scrummy Lane

 Step 10: Now here’s my second ‘secret ingredient’!
 Open the oven, take off the foil and quickly pour another 1/4 cup of milk all over the scrolls.
 Put the scrolls back in the oven (uncovered now) and turn up the oven to 190C/375F.
 Bake for 15 to 20 minutes (from that moment – don’t forget the oven will take a few minutes to reach temperature) or until the rolls are light to mid golden brown.

-Step 11: Take the yummy scrolls out of the oven!
+Step 11: Take the yummy rolls out of the oven!
 Try really hard not to overbake.
-You’ll see in the photos above that my scrolls are usually a light to mid golden colour when they’re done.
+You’ll see in the photos above that my rolls are usually a light to mid golden colour when they’re done.

 How to make the icing